 Aston Martin, the British manufacturer of luxury sports cars and grand tourers, has collaborated with renowned bicycle manufacturer Storck to produce a limited edition road bike: an exclusive Aston Martin version of Storck’s new Fascenario.3.
-Only 107 pieces of this special bicycle will be produced, and owning one will be cost £15,777!
+Only 107 pieces of this special bicycle will be produced, and owning one will cost £15,777!

 The special Aston Martin version of Fascenario.3 has amazing features.
-For instance, its has a iridescent paint job, which means the bike will appear to gradually change its color as the angle of view or the angle of illumination changes.
+For instance, it has an iridescent paint job, which means the bike will appear to gradually change its color as the angle of view or the angle of illumination changes.
 The weight of the medium-size frame is only 770 grams, and according to Storck, the complete build is around 5.9 kilograms.
 However, although it’s light, it is far from fragile, with Storck greatly exceeding the expected industry testing standards in order to prove the durability of its frames.
-According to an earlier road.cc test, “Storck has offered some of the lightest and stiffest bikes they haves ever tested, and the new Fascenario.3 Platinum was no exception”.
+According to an earlier road.cc test, “Storck has offered some of the lightest and stiffest bikes they have ever tested, and the new Fascenario.3 Platinum was no exception”.

-The Aston Martin Edition includes a SRAM RED eTAP groupset, SRAM’s wireless gear shifting technology.
+The Aston Martin Edition includes an SRAM RED eTAP groupset, SRAM’s wireless gear shifting technology.
 Many components of the bike, such as the THM brakes and ZIPP wheels are also made of carbon fiber.
 A prototype of the bicycle was originally presented at the exclusive Rouleur Classic cycling event last year.
 During the subsequent 12 months a few changes have been made to items such as the bottom bracket, which is now stiffer, and the brakes, which are now the second generation of THM’s Fibula calipers.
-In a nod to the tires used on some of Aston Martin’s road cars, the Storck Fascenario.3 Aston Martin Edition bicycle also now comes equipped with Pirelli’s recently launched high performance P Zero Velo tires.
+In a nod to the tires used on some of Aston Martin’s road cars, the Storck Fascenario.3 Aston Martin Edition bicycle also now comes equipped with Pirelli’s recently launched high-performance P Zero Velo tires.

 The Fascenario.3 frame has been designed with innovative Nano Carbon Technology.
 The utilization of nano-particles in the resin structures of the carbon fiber improves the breaking and splintering behavior, increasing the flexibility.
 This leads to enhanced comfort combined with higher component safety.

 Storck has also paid particular attention to the types of carbon fiber used and the way that they are laid up in the transverse-oval tube shapes.
 The aim of any bicycle frame is to have stiffness where it is needed to aid power transfer, but tempered by the desire for comfort.
-Perhaps the most visual example of this is the bike’s flat-backed seat post, which has a cross section designed to aid flex and therefore compliance.
-Many of the other components, such as the THM brakes and ZIPP wheels are also made of carbon fibre.
+Perhaps the most visual example of this is the bike’s flat-backed seat post, which has a cross-section designed to aid flex and therefore compliance.
+Many of the other components, such as the THM brakes and ZIPP wheels are also made of carbon fiber.